-We have seen 1,343 fires over the last two quarters compared to 1,255 over the same period last year; this is a 7% increase.
-We have seen an increase in secondary fires, particularly in July, these were largely fires in the open during the summer period.
+We have seen 1,788 fires over the last three quarters compared to 1,711 over the same period last year.
+We saw an increase in secondary fires, largely fires in the open during the summer period.
+Which created a 7% increase at the second quarter but we can see here that the numbers of fires has reduced and we have closed the gap on the measure for the same period the previous year to 4.5%

-We have had two fire fatalities recorded so far this year.
+We have had three fire fatalities recorded so far this year.
 We have had one fire fatality recorded in the first quarter data (the incident happened in January but we were only notified in May).
-The second fatality occurred in August; we are awaiting the coroner's report to verify if this was fire related.
+The second fatality occurred in October and the third was in November; we are awaiting the coroner's report to verify if this was fire related.

-There has been a 19.4% increase in fire casualties in the year to date compared to the same period last year.
-There have been 37 fire casualties in the year to date compared to 31 fire casualties in the same period last year.
-This rise is attributed to minor injuries related to bonfires going out of control.
-The number of actual incidents where injuries occur has only increased by one over the same period last year, what we have seen is a slight increase in the number of injured at those incidents.
+There has been a 42.5% increase in fire casualties in the year to date compared to the same period last year.
+There have been 57 fire casualties in the year to date compared to 40 fire casualties in the same period last year.